Skin Perfusion Pressure Test

 Oxygen is needed for wounds to heal.
 Blood vessels and tiny blood vessels called capillaries carry oxygen to the wounds.
 Blocked or damaged blood vessels may decrease blood to the wounds.
 Wounds that do not get enough blood may not heal.

 Your physician will determine which test is best for you.

-How is the SPP test done?
+How is the Skin Perfusion Pressure Test done?

 During the SPP test you will lie flat.
 A small sensor is placed near the wound.
 Then a blood pressure cuff is placed over the sensor.